 - Processes multiple sieving primes per loop iteration to increase instruction-level parallelism

 Highly optimized inner loop

-This README file contains more technical implementation details.
+This README.md file contains more technical implementation details.

-primesieve supports C++ and C directly, and has bindings available for a few other programming languages:
+primesieve natively supports C and C++ and has bindings available for:

 Many thanks to the developers of these bindings!

 - R. C. Singleton, "An efficient prime number generator", Communications of the ACM 12, 563-564, 1969.